Skip to main content

 To add scopes:Copy and paste the following scopes into the text box:

-read_orders, read_customers, read_inventory
+read_orders, read_all_orders, read_customers, read_inventory

 Release the App